opengapps/aosp_build/README.md

 GAPPS_FORCE_BROWSER_OVERRIDES := true
 ```

-If you want use PixelHome overriding GoogleHome you need:
+If you want use PixelLauncher overriding GoogleHome you need:

 ```
-GAPPS_FORCE_PIXEL_HOME := true
+GAPPS_FORCE_PIXEL_LAUNCHER := true
 ```

 On a per-app basis, add the GApps package to `GAPPS_PACKAGE_OVERRIDES`.